lewagon/dotfiles/04-Front-End/README.md

 Before diving into Bootstrap, we will briefly (15 minutes) go over some key design resources & tools you'll be using to build your graphical assets (pictures, icons, colors, fonts).

-Then, we move to Bootstrap.
+Then, we will move to Bootstrap.

 - For rich components, we've built our own CSS library.
 - For standard ones, let's not re-invent the wheel!
 We'll be using built-in Bootstrap classes.